Palo Alto Food Culture

 A leopard-spotted crust blistered in 900 °F Acunto ovens, the dough so soft in the center it barely holds the San Marzano tomatoes and buffalo mozzarella pooled like melted snow.
 The basil smells like it was picked five minutes ago (it probably was).

-Naples meets Silicon Valley terroir; the wood comes from fallen valley oaks cleared for Stanford construction.
+Naples meets Silicon Valley terroir.
+The wood comes from fallen valley oaks cleared for Stanford construction.

 Californian bibimbap